-They watch the lives of those in the Seventh Demesne, the City of Mages, where the most powerful sorceress is shunned by her peers for her bone-white hair and scarlet eyes.
+In the Seventh Demesne, the City of Mages, the most powerful sorceress is shunned by her peers for her bone-white hair and scarlet eyes.

 Haunted by loneliness, she exchanges missives with a mysterious mage.